Options common to all machines

 Default: 0x96

-This option specifies the free-memory threshold at which the out-of-memory (OOM) thread will trigger a critical memory pressure event, signaling that processes should free up memory.
+This option specifies the free memory threshold at which the kernel will signal a Critical memory pressure event, signaling that processes should free up memory.

 kernel.oom.warning-mb=<uint64_t>